The illusion of illusions: There are no optical corrections in the Parthenon: Myth 2: Column entasis

 \subsection{An alternative theory: The organic explanation}

-Another possible explanation for refinements is that every refinement is seen as an expression of a living, quasi-biological vitality, a manifestation of a generative force analogous to growth in nature, a tree that swells upward from its roots, or to a flexed muscle in tension all governed by curves and rhythm.
-These curves are taken to endow the temple with a sense of life, elasticity, and organic embodiment in contrast to the static rigidity of purely rectilinear constructions.
+Another possible explanation for refinements is that every refinement is seen as an expression of a living, quasi-biological vitality, a manifestation of a generative force analogous to growth in nature, a tree that swells upward from its roots, or to a flexed muscle in tension all governed by curves and rhythm. \cor{It has been argued that this type of vitality appears in Gothic architecture as described by Ruskin in the \textit{Stone of Venice} \cite{ruskin1867stones}.
+In the context of Greek architecture, these curves are taken to endow the temple} with a sense of life, elasticity, and organic embodiment in contrast to the ``vulgar" rigidity of purely rectilinear constructions \cite[p.324]{Choisy1899}.
 There is great poetry associated with this “organic theory” and many authors have unleashed their creative writing skills along these lines.
 The great advantage of such an organic interpretation, apart from resonating with modern sensibilities, is that it is, as Karl Popper would say, completely immunized against criticism.
 Indeed, this type of explanation is metaphysical and claims about vitality, organic energy, or natural flows cannot be tested, falsified, or verified.
 It sits in the mind of the beholder and, from a scientific point of view, nothing more can be said about it.